rizitis/Athos/AthOS/DOCS/special-cases.md

 9. `SKIP_INSTALL=YES` if you only want to build but not install.
 10. `MAKEPKG_FLAGS` if its not set, then by default it use: `makepkg --remove-tmp-rpaths -l y -c n "$OUTPUT"/$PRGNAM-"$VERSION"-"$ARCH"-"$BUILD""$TAG"."$PKGTYPE"`
 <br> If you want to set other `MAKEPKG_FLAGS= ` please [READ](https://github.com/rizitis/PLASMA_WORLD/blob/main/AthOS/DOCS/MAKEPKG_FLAGS) .
 Example `MAKEPKG_FLAGS="-l y -c n"` or `MAKEPKG_FLAGS="--remove-rpaths"` etc..
+11. `LOCAL_FILE=YES` Assume you already have $SRCNAM.$COMPRESS in same directory with $PRGNAM.ini and skip download source.
 ---
 ====================================================
 ---